-Does Adolf Hitler movie 'Downfall' humanize Nazi Germany’s monstrous Führer?
+Does Oliver Hirschbiegel’s Adolf Hitler movie Downfall humanize Nazi Germany’s monstrous Führer?
 And is that bad?

-Should history’s monsters be portrayed as movie monsters akin to Godzilla, Freddy Krueger, and the Alien/Aliens creatures, or as complex, recognizably human – albeit malevolent – beings?
-That’s the question surrounding an upcoming German-produced Adolf Hitler movie.
+On the big screen, should history’s monsters be portrayed as movie monsters akin to Godzilla, Freddy Krueger, and the various Alien creatures, or as recognizably human – albeit malevolent – beings?
+That’s the philosophical question surrounding a soon-to-be-released Adolf Hitler movie.

-According to various reports, the most hated 20th-century beast has undergone a humanizing makeover in the Oliver Hirschbiegel-directed World War II drama Downfall / Der Untergang: Hitler und das Ende des 3.
-Reiches starring veteran Bruno Ganz (The American Friend, Wings of Desire) as Nazi Germany’s idolized Der Führer.
+According to various reports, the most hated 20th-century beast has undergone a humanizing makeover in director Oliver Hirschbiegel’s German-made World War II drama Downfall / Der Untergang: Hitler und das Ende des 3.
+Reiches, starring veteran Bruno Ganz (The American Friend, Wings of Desire) as Nazi Germany’s idolized Der Führer.

 Based on historian Joachim Fest’s bestseller Inside Hitler’s Bunker: The Last Days of the Third Reich and on the memoirs of the Nazi dictator’s last personal secretary, Traudl Junge, Downfall depicts the final gasps of the Nazi regime, as its leader stood besieged in his underground Führerbunker while the Soviet Red Army battled German forces in the streets of Berlin.

-During this period, Hitler suffers from physical tremors and psychotic delusions, and explodes into wild rages.
-On the sunny side, in his more sedate moments he shows courteousness and warmth toward Junge (played by Alexandra Maria Lara), wife-to-be Eva Braun (Juliane Köhler), and dog Blondi.
+Throughout this period, Hitler suffers from physical tremors and psychotic delusions and explodes into wild rages.
+On the sunny side, in his more sedate moments he shows courteousness and warmth toward Junge (played by Alexandra Maria Lara), his wife-to-be Eva Braun (Juliane Köhler), and his German shepherd Blondi.

-But how effective is Bruno Ganz’s “humanized” Hitler?
+But how persuasive is Bruno Ganz’s “humanized” Hitler?

-Joachim Fest, a “historical consultant” during the production of Downfall, affirms that Ganz “is really Hitler.
+As per Joachim Fest, a “historical consultant” during the production of Downfall, Ganz “is really Hitler.
 When you look at him you feel a chill down your spine.”